Which Similarity-Sensitive Entropy (Sentropy)?: Experimental tests

 In contrast, VS for this dataset was substantially higher, yielding an effective number of 95.9 elements.
-However, its interpretation differs from that of LCR: the VS value indicates that the images possess the same \textit{traditional} entropy as a collection of roughly 96 mutually orthogonal eigen‑ or ``ur''‑images, each actual image in the dataset being a linear combination of these.
-Fig. \ref{fig:eigenimages}a displays the 100 eigen‑images with the largest eigenvalues, which dominate the total entropy (Fig. \ref{fig:eigenimages}b).
-Some of these eigen‑images resemble recognizable digits, whereas others resemble superpositions of multiple digits.
-VS is precisely the entropy of the eigenvalue spectrum, which can be interpreted as the frequency distribution of a hypothetical dataset composed of eigen‑images at frequencies given by the eigenvalues.
-The total number of eigen‑images equals the total number of images in the subset (10,000); the fact that the VS effective number is much smaller than this implies that only a handful of eigenvalues are large, while most are small.
+However, its interpretation differs from that of LCR: the VS value indicates that the images possess the same \textit{traditional} entropy as a collection of roughly 96 mutually orthogonal eigen- or ``ur''-images, each actual image in the dataset being a linear combination of these.
+Fig. \ref{fig:eigenimages}a displays the 100 eigen-images with the largest eigenvalues, which dominate the total entropy (Fig. \ref{fig:eigenimages}b, gray).
+Some of these eigen-images resemble recognizable digits, whereas others resemble superpositions of multiple digits that do not otherwise correspond to anything obviously familiar.
+VS is precisely the entropy of the eigenvalue spectrum, which can be interpreted as the frequency distribution of a hypothetical dataset composed of eigen-images at frequencies given by the eigenvalues.
+The total number of eigen-images equals the total number of images in the subset (10,000); the fact that the VS effective number is much smaller than this implies that only a handful of eigenvalues are large, while most are small, as confirmed by Fig. 3b.

-Fig. \ref{fig:table} shows LCR and VS values for 53 well known machine-learning datasets, including medical and non-medical imaging and tabular datasets.
+Fig. \ref{fig:table} shows LCR and VS values for 53 well known machine-learning datasets, including medical and non-medical imaging and tabular datasets, demonstrating large differences for imaging datasets (embedded in 2D UMAP projections) and smaller (and sometimes no) differences for tabular datasets (in their native space).